bmwcarit/joynr/wiki/java.md

 of the callback and when creating the service proxy, a unique 'use case' name must be provided, matching the proxy to the callback.

+__IMPORTANT__: due to the stateless nature of this communication pattern, there are some cases where the message can't be delivered but will not trigger a callback.
+Specifically if the TTL of the message has expired when it reaches the provider, no error callback will be triggered.
+Equally, if the message gets lost by the infrastructure en route, no error callback will be triggered.
+If required, you must guard against these cases in your application code by, e.g. storing a timestamp in the context data you persist for a given message ID, and track the success of the request / reply rountrip using the callback methods.
+If the status is then not set within a given timeframe, you can react accordingly.

 ### Example

 For a full example showing how to use the stateless async API, see